-Day 2 - Hands-on with LLM frameworks including GPT-4, PaLM-2, Falcon and LLaMA2
+Day 2 - Hands-on with LLM frameworks including GPT-4, Gemini, Mistral and LLaMA2

-Day 3 - Vector databases, embeddings, AI agents, fine-tuning, and other LLM ecosystem components and techniques
+Day 3 - Vector databases, embeddings, AI agents, RAG, fine-tuning, and other LLM ecosystem components and techniques

 Day 4 - Several exercises and code walkthroughs using all of the above frameworks and techniques, and how to integrate these into business workflows